ziyinlox-purple/Non-tech_To_Tech/ZKP-PLONK/articles/plonk-en/Lagrange-basis.md

 <img src="/ZKP-PLONK/images/Lagrange-basis/W.png" width="50%" />

-Using 「Table 1-1」 as an example, currently the table is only 3×3.
+Using "Table 1-1" as an example, currently the table is only 3×3.
 The indices $i$ and their corresponding interpolation points are as follows:

 - Indices: $i = 1,2,3$
 - Interpolation points: